-In addition to the two major elements, the students must complete the following:
+In addition to the major elements above, the students must complete the following:

 a) The students must complete clerkship evaluation(s) in New Innovations.
-Students are required to complete evaluations in New Innovations regarding their rotation experience.
+Students are required to complete evaluations in New Innovations regarding their experience.
 Student feedback received from the evaluations will assist the Office of Clinical Education in the overall assessment and improvement of clinical rotations and the implementation of faculty development programs.
-An annual summary of student comments will be reported anonymously to preceptors and training sites to assist them in making improvements to the rotations that they provide.
 The evaluations must be completed by 5:00 PM on the last Wednesday of each rotation.